 The Bible interprets itself.
 God has given us a way to salvation.
 A way to escape the judgement.
 Salvation is only available through the sacrifice of Christ and our repentance and accepting Him into our hearts.

 Prayer: Lord, thank you that you have made a way to escape death.
 Through Christ I can come to you.
 I can have the Holy Spirit leading and guiding me through this fallen and sinful world.
 I put my trust in you.
+Jesus, i accept you as Lord and Savior.
+Come live in my heart.
 Help me to live in you.
-In Jesus name, Amen.
+In Jesus’ name, Amen.